Frogtoss Labs - title image with flowers

 Bootstrapping Your Linux and Mac Shells

-Mon 07 August 2017 by Michael Labbe
+Mon 07 August 2017

 Between the cloud, VMs, Docker and cheap laptops, I run into more unconfigured shell environments than I ever did before.
 In the simple old days you used to get a computer and configure it.
 You reaped the productivity of that configuration for years.
 Nowadays environments are ridiculously disposable.
 The tyranny of the default has become incredibly powerful.